jefflester/minitrino/readme.md

 #### Environment Variables
 Environment variables passed to Docker containers are sourced through two locations.
-The first is from the `.env` file in the library root.
+The first is from the `minipresto.env` file in the library root.
 These variables define the versions of the provisioned Docker services.
 The second is from from variables set in the `[MODULES]` section of the `minipresto.cfg` file.
 These variables can contain sensitive information like access credentials, so